Finding Clients & Lead Generation

 - Fresh content is king.
 A blog or frequently updated website section will help you to rank more highly.

 These are just a few factors involved in SEO.
 If you’re a beginner check out 10 Quick n' Easy SEO Tips.
-For an excellent in-depth resource check out Single Grain's Effective SEO Techniques that Work in 2017.
+For an excellent in-depth resource check out Single Grain's effective SEO techniques to drive organic traffic in 2019.

 2. Paid Search

-Paid search or PPC (pay per click) advertising generally refers to those ‘sponsored result’ ads you see on search engines.
+Paid search or PPC (pay per click) advertising generally refers to those ‘sponsored’ ads you see on search engines.
 Here's an example:

 They are called PPC ads because you only pay when someone clicks on your ad.
 You can tailor them to appear when specific search terms are used (e.g. competitor names or keywords relevant to your product).